socadk/design-practice-repository/background-information/README.md

 * Prefer a practice collection over a closed, formal/full method(ology):
     * Roles are not formally defined, but represent stakeholder personas with information/specification/review needs
     * Be open and lean by design, so never finished (and delivered as a repo)
+* Practice [Situational Method Engineering](https://www.researchgate.net/publication/220349352_Situational_Method_Engineering_State-of-the-Art_Review/link/0912f508a5a083e5bc000000/download) when creating new method elements (artifact description techniques, templates and so on).

 We follow a *PEACH* model (compare with the ["Keeling Five"](https://ozimmer.ch/practices/2020/10/14/DesignPracticeRepository.html) criteria for mighty methods):